* References should be numbered consecutively with superscript Arabic numerals in the order in which they are cited in the text.

 In recent reports1,3-5,9surgical outcomes have been...
 (Note: Multiple sources cited; not all are consecutive.)

 You may cite the same source more than once by using the same endnote number.
-However, when you repeat a number, you should include a page number, in parentheses, next to the note number.
+However, when you repeat a number, include a page number, in parentheses, next to the note number.

 The data1(p44) disproves the previous assertion...